fajarlubis/NoSugar/PRIVACY.md

 ## 2. Data I Collect
 **NoSugar** collects minimal data necessary for its functionality.
 Specifically, the extension may collect the following:

-- **Chat Message Content:** When you use the translation feature, the content of the selected message is sent to the **Google Cloud Translate API** for translation purposes.
+- **Chat Message Content:** When you use the translation feature, the content of the selected message is sent to the **NoSugar translation server** (or your configured server) for translation.
 No messages are stored or logged by me or the extension itself.
 - **User Preferences:** Settings like preferred language and translation preferences are stored locally in your browser using Chrome's `storage` API.

 **No personal information** such as names, emails, or passwords is collected or stored.